Dear worldwide inline skaters,

 While in Germany usually skating is not allowed on the roads if a walkway is present, “Munich Blade-Night” is an exception: There the opposite is valid.
 Please do not use the walkways, but stay on the road - especially in case of a skater jam.

-Reason: The Bladeguards need the walkways and bicycle paths to pass the treck quickly.
-They have to do so to replace other Bladeguards in a forward rolling system to block all road sections for the treck.
-Nevertheless, sometimes the Bladeguards must use the same pretious road space as the participants to get forward.
-Please give way if you hear and/or see them coming.
+Also the Bladeguards must use the same pretious road space as the participants to get forward.
+Please keep some space on the left side free and give way if you hear and/or see them coming.

 Rule 3: Stay patient if the treck stops